Nippur: Archaeology

+are still in the process of being published.

 Preliminary efforts to restart work at Nippur began in 2018 under McGuire Gibson.
 Excavation work at Nippur began in April 2019 under Abbas Alizadeh.
 Initial focus at Nippur was on a major Parthian period building and a small Late Sassanian house.
+Work also occurred at the Ekur temple.
 Permission has also been granted to dig at Dlehim and Drehem.
 Excavation began in November 2022 for the 21st season which lasted two months.
 Work began at nearby Drehem but ceased after authorities decided that a police station must first be established there to prevent looting.
 Work then returned to the Parthian building.